onlinkers/vibevent-app/README.md

 > You can do this easily by copying and renaming one of the existing files, such as `.env.default`

 - `.env.default` will rely on a local development space, and require the API to be running locally alongside the app
-- `.env.stage` will rely on an external instance of the API to be running, which makes use of the stage database
+- `.env.stage` will rely on an external instance of the API to be running, which makes use of the API in the stage environment
-- (WITH CAUTION) `.env.prod` will also rely on an external instance of the API to be running, which makes use of the production database
+- (WITH CAUTION) `.env.prod` will also rely on an external instance of the API to be running in the production environment

 ### Components and Utilities